 Cable networks can get congested and slow when too many people use them at the same time.
 And satellite internet has high latency because its data has to travel thousands of miles.
 Fiber uses light signals to transfer data, so it’s much faster, but the downside is that most areas of NYC don’t have access to fiber, and Verizon’s DSL service is not nearly as good.

-If you don’t have access to fiber but need ridiculously fast speeds, cable ISPs Spectrum and RCN offer internet plans reaching up to 940 Mbps and 1,000 Mbps respectively.*
+If you don’t have access to fiber but need ridiculously fast speeds, cable ISPs Spectrum offers internet plans reaching up to 940 Mbps.*

 Spectrum covers most of NYC and gets respect because it doesn’t force contracts or data plans on its customers.
 Plus, its network of Wi-Fi hotspots throughout the city let you use your internet plan both inside and outside your home.